Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: Introduction

 Recent advances in Automatic Speech Recognition (ASR) and Large Language Models (LLMs)~\cite{tian2025uavs,lin2024airvista}, have enabled the transformation of unstructured voice communications into actionable information.
 By analyzing voice communications, these technologies can extract semantic entities such as location references, emergency severity levels, and Quality-of-Service (QoS) requirements.
 This semantic inference complements traditional telemetry by providing contextual awareness in scenarios where other sensing information, such as imagery, is limited, degraded, or unavailable.
 Although NLP-enhanced ASR has already demonstrated its value for situational awareness in domains such as air traffic control~\cite{ATCNLP}, the exploitation of voice-derived semantic perception as a direct input for adaptive UAV-assisted network management remains largely unexplored, specifically for UAV positioning and resource allocation in UAV-assisted emergency response scenarios.

 This paper proposes SIREN, an AI-driven framework designed to function as a voice-driven semantic perception layer by extracting structured information from emergency voice communications.
 To the best of our knowledge, SIREN is the first approach to jointly integrate ASR, LLMs, and NLP techniques, including Named Entity Recognition (NER)~\cite{nlpner} for location validation, speaker diarization for unit attribution, and sentiment analysis for emergency severity analysis, in order to interpret emergency audio streams.
 It is worth noting that SIREN does not perform network management or UAV deployment decisions itself; instead, it produces structured semantic outputs to support human-in-the-loop decision-making and existing network planning and control algorithms.
 This capability enables its direct use as a perception input for adaptive UAV-assisted network management, as illustrated in Fig.~\ref{fig:flyingNetwork}.
+A preliminary version of this work was presented in~\cite{EuCNC}.

-The main contributions of this paper are two-fold: \begin{enumerate} \item \textbf{SIREN}, a modular AI-based framework that transforms unstructured emergency voice communications into structured, machine-readable perception inputs suitable for UAV-assisted network management tasks, such as UAV positioning and communication resource allocation.
+The main contributions of this work are two-fold: \begin{enumerate} \item \textbf{SIREN}, a modular AI-based framework that transforms unstructured emergency voice communications into structured, machine-readable perception inputs suitable for UAV-assisted network management tasks, such as UAV positioning and communication resource allocation.

 \item \textbf{A comprehensive performance evaluation of SIREN} across five synthetic emergency communication scenarios with varying language, number of speakers, message complexity, and background noise, demonstrating the feasibility of the proposed solution while identifying key limitations, including speaker diarization errors and geographic ambiguity.